zdsman/fsetgrp-api/README.md

 - **Owner** - (string) - User ID of the group owner

 #### Enabling Assignments
-- `fset:grp:assignment:*:fset-group-admin:*:g-<groupId>:*`
+- `fset:grp:assignment:*:fset-group-admin:*:o-*:*`

 ### Add Assignments to a Group
 Adds an assignment or set of assignments to the group.
-The assignments can then be used to make assignments to a user at a later time.
+Once a group has a set of assignements, a member of the group can be granted an assignment.
 If neither an assignment or template is specified, the operation silently does nothing.
+If a duplicate assignment is being added the operation silently does nothing.

-If a template is specified, only the individual assignments contained in the template will be persisted on the group.
+If a template is specified, only the individual assignments contained in the template will be persisted on the group but not the template.

 An error will be returned under the following conditions:
 1. The group does not exist